How to be an online student

 How do you know if you are ready to take LaneOnline courses?
 The resources and video below will help you determine whether or not you are prepared.

-Test yourself: Take the online readiness self-assessment.
+Test yourself: Complete the online readiness questionnaire.
 This survey provides immediate feedback on your personal level of online readiness.

 Test your computer: Use this browser check to see if you meet recommendations.

 Test drive a Moodle Course.
-Log in using your L number and Pass Phrase.
+Log in using your L number and Password.

 What is Moodle?
 Moodle is the learning management system used to provide online learning at Lane Community College.
 Moodle allows every class to have its own website where the instructor can post assignments, readings, quizzes, and other activities for students to access from anywhere there is an internet connection.
 Moodle is accessible from most browsers and requires the same skills needed to browse and use other web pages.